CanDIG/candig-schemas/CONTRIBUTING.rst

-How to contribute to the GA4GH Schemas
+How to contribute to the candig Schemas
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 Thank you for taking the time to contribute.
 We appreciate it!

-The GA4GH schemas define an API for sharing genomic and phenotypic data.
+The candig schemas define an API for sharing genomic and phenotypic data.
 Supporting the schemas is a `reference server
-<https://github.com/ga4gh/ga4gh-server>`__, which acts as a useful, complete
+<https://github.com/candig/candig-server>`__, which acts as a useful, complete
 implementation of the API, and a `compliance suite
-<https://github.com/ga4gh/compliance>`__, which provides data and
+<https://github.com/candig/compliance>`__, which provides data and
 functions to test an API implementation.
 Development of these three aspects of the project are coordinated, so that changes to the schemas are reflected in the creation of a working prototype within the